What is Advocacy?

 Advocacy is a word that is used more and more these days but many people still remain confused as to its meaning.
 At the Centre we define advocacy very simply.
 We believe that advocacy helps people to speak up for themselves, or that an advocate will speak up on behalf of an individual.

-The advocacy service provided by the Carers Centre is independent of services like Social Services and the NHS.
+The Carers Centre is independent of services like Social Services and the NHS.
 It aims to make a fairer balance of power between individuals, groups and professionals.
 If necessary, advocates will challenge the decisions that professionals make on behalf of carers.
 Information shared with our workers is strictly confidential.
 Information about you and your situation will not be shared with any other agency without your permission.